 It is only natural that they will continue with this practice because of the benefits they get from outsourcing work to remote workers.
 Even though it could be potentially dangerous for the economy, outsourcing is here to stay.

 Jobs moving overseas statistics point out that outsourcing is a big part of the business.
-However, given that around 5.8 million Americans were unemployed in December 2019, we see that it has certain negative effects on the US workforce.
+It certainly has a negative effect on the US workforce.
+Industries that are often affected include call centers, technology, manufacturing, and human resources.

 21. 41.5% of all outsourced work came from the US.